 2019 74-year-old Erramatti Mangamma became the world’s oldest mother after giving birth to twins in India.

-Gusts of winds were reported to have reached record speeds of up to 185 mph, and as a result, the region was devastated by the destruction caused.
+Gusts of winds were reported to have reached record speeds of 185 mph, and as a result, the region was devastated by the destruction caused.
 The category five hurricane was announced as the strongest hurricane on record to hit the area.

 1989 The Joan Rivers American daytime TV talk show aired for the first time.